 The ENVS Masters of Science program provides advanced training in a setting that prioritizes cross-disciplinary perspectives and problem-oriented scholarship.
 Our goal is to deliver the knowledge and skills needed to confront 21st century environmental challenges, this includes skills in business management and entrepreneurship.
-For these reasons, the Leeds School of Business and the Environment Studies Program collaborate to offer a dual MS/MBA degree program.
+For these reasons, the Leeds School of Business and the Environment Studies department collaborate to offer a dual MS/MBA degree program.

 MS/MBA Program Overview

-Students are required to fulfill all requirements for a MBA as outlined by the Leeds School of Business, and all requirements for an MS degree as outlined by the Environmental Studies Program.
+Students are required to fulfill all requirements for a MBA as outlined by the Leeds School of Business, and all requirements for an MS degree as outlined by the Environmental Studies department.
 Most students complete this degree in three years.

 A student enrolled in the dual degree program may begin coursework in either ENVS or Leeds.
 However, in the first year of the dual degree program, courses are taken in one of the two units exclusively, and in the second year, courses are taken in the other unit exclusively.
 We recommend that dual degree students begin the MBA curriculum program first.
 In the second year, students will enroll in a combination of ENVS and MBA courses.